 Pets in NZ Rentals: What Landlords Can and Cannot Do

 Pets in rentals are a perennial issue for NZ landlords.
 Tenants want to keep their animals.
 Landlords worry about damage, smell, and complaints from neighbours.
-The law sets some clear limits on what landlords can and cannot do — and many landlords are surprised to learn that a "pet bond" is not actually legal in New Zealand.
+The law sets clear limits on what landlords can and cannot do, and the biggest recent change is that pet bonds became legal on 1 December 2025: you can now charge up to 2 weeks rent as a pet bond, on top of the normal bond.

 Can You Charge a Pet Bond?